julianlam/feps/fep/ef61/fep-ef61.md

 ### Actor IDs

-When constructing ActivityPub objects, implementations SHOULD provide a list of HTTP(S) URLs where actor object can be retrieved.
+When ActivityPub objects that contain references to actors are being constructed, implementations SHOULD provide a list of HTTP(S) URLs where actor objects can be retrieved.

 The list of URLs MUST be specified using the `aliases` query parameter, URL-endcoded and separated by commas.